-The Year 9 course begins with the topic Getting It Together.
-Students study the body's response to changes within the environment.
-The study investigates the Excretory and Urinary systems, the Nervous and Endocrine systems, and response to disease.
+Students then learn the topic Getting It Together.
+Students study the body's response to changes within the environment, the study investigates the nervous and endocrine systems, as well as our lymphatic system including our immune response to infection and disease.

-Students then learn the topic Rave Party.
-Students learn about electrical energy.
-Students also learn about magnetic fields and the effect of electromagnets on current.
 Rad Stuff introduces students to the structure of the atom and looks at the history of the development of the model of the atom.
 Students learn about isotopes and radioactivity and apply this content to everyday life applications.

 Students begin Semester Two with the topic of Up and Atom.
 Students increase their understanding of the Periodic Table and chemical reactions.
 Students apply the Law of Conservation of Mass, highlighted by specific examples of chemical reactions.

-It is then followed with the topic Rock and Roll.
+This is then followed with the topic Rock and Roll.
 Students learn about the moving crust of the Earth and its effects, such as tsunamis, volcanoes and earthquakes.